Platform Team

 Authoring a module

-The following walks the iteration of provisioning a new terraform module using workflows.
+The following outlines the process of provisioning a new Terraform module using workflows.

-This is not a terraform tutorial, so for our purposes we will be wrapping an existing module ::::
+This is not a Terraform tutorial.
+For our purposes, we will be wrapping an existing module.

 gh repo create appvia/terraform-aws-rds --template appvia/terranetes-workflows